bomctl/bomctl/docs/architecture/0009-use-standard-for-url-structure.md

 The current command structure requires a 'url' to specify the location bomctl needs to fetch an sbom from or push an sbom (or collection of sboms) to.
-The resposibility of parsing is left up to the individual clients, which as we add more clients the number of individual places that the url gets parsed increases as well as the number of potential corner cases or duplicate matches.
-In addition the needs of client apis may vary wildly and force the addition of fields into the url structure to gather the requisite information.
+The resposibility of parsing is left up to the individual clients, which as we add more clients the number of individual places that the URL gets parsed increases as well as the number of potential corner cases or duplicate matches.
+In addition the needs of client apis may vary wildly and force the addition of fields into the URL structure to gather the requisite information.
 All this while the url may become increasingly unwieldy for users to accurately enter or decipher which leads to mistakes in entry, which increases frustration with bomctl.

-The current url parsing scheme is an amalgam of various schemes, like those used for ansible and pip support as well as traditional URL structure.
-The intention with the original url schema support as many forms of expression as possible and stay as close to valid URL structure as possible.
-Using a home grown, non standard url structure makes it harder for users to learn and harder for us to maintain long term.
-It also doesn't help that the current psuedo url structure is not documented anywhere an thus bomctl is hard to pick up and use quickly.
+The current URL parsing scheme is an amalgam of various schemes, like those used for ansible and pip support as well as traditional URL structure.
+The intention with the original URL schema support as many forms of expression as possible and stay as close to valid URL structure as possible.
+Using a home grown, non standard URL structure makes it harder for users to learn and harder for us to maintain long term.
+It also doesn't help that the current psuedo URL structure is not documented anywhere an thus bomctl is hard to pick up and use quickly.

-Some examples of current url structure in their respective commands:
+Some examples of current URL structure in their respective commands:

 - HTTP Client
   - `example.acme.com`